Four Sikhs among eight killed in mass shooting at FedEx facility in US | Law-Order

 This is the worst Sikh massacre in the US after the Oak Creek Gurdwara mass shooting in Wisconsin on August 5, 2012, where seven members of the community were killed.

-About 90 per cent of the workers at this delivery service facility are said to be Indian-Americans, mostly from the Sikh community.
+About 90 per cent of the workers at the FedEx delivery service facility are said to be Indian-Americans, mostly from the Sikh community.

 ''This is very heart-breaking.
 The Sikh community is devastated by this tragic incident,'' community leader Gurinder Singh Khalsa told PTI over the phone after meeting family members of the employees of the FedEx facility.

-Late Friday night, the Marion County Coroner's Office and Indianapolis Metropolitan Police Department (IMPD) released the names of the victims.
+The Marion County Coroner's Office and Indianapolis Metropolitan Police Department (IMPD) released the names of the victims late on Friday.

 The IMPD said the coroner's office will determine the causes of death after autopsies are completed.